-- Open your saved Animals Starter File, or make a new copy. - Create an 'lr-plot' for the Animals Table. - Use "name" for the labels. - Use "age" for the x-axis. - Use "weeks" for the y-axis. - 1.
-The resulting scatter plot looks like those we've seen before! - 2.
-The line of best fit is now drawn onto the plot. - 3.
-Above the display,we see the predictor function for that line. - The predictor function is written in slope-intercept form. (y = mx + b, where m describes the slope or rate of change and b identifies the y-intercept.)

-- The y-intercept is 2.2309.
+- Open your saved Animals Starter File, or make a new copy.

+- Create an lr-plot for the Animals Table.

+- Use "name" for the labels.

+- Use "age" for the x-axis.

+- Use "weeks" for the y-axis.

+(1) The resulting scatter plot looks like those we've seen before!

+(2) The line of best fit is now drawn onto the plot.

+(3) Above the display, we see the predictor function for that line.

+- The predictor function is written in slope-intercept form. (y = mx + b, where m describes the slope or rate of change and b identifies the y-intercept.) - In this plot, we can see that the slope of the line is 0.789, which means that on average, each extra year of age results in an extra 0.789 weeks of waiting to be adopted (about 5 or 6 extra days). - The y-intercept is roughly 2.3.
 This is where the best-fitting line crosses the y-axis.
-We want to be careful not to interpret this too literally, and say that a newborn animal would be adopted in 2.309weeks, because none of the animals in our dataset was that young.
-Still, the regression line (or line of best fit) suggests that a baby animal, whose age is close to 0, would take only about 3 weeks to be adopted. - By substituting an animal's age for x in the predictor function, we can make a prediction about how many weeks it will take to be adopted. - For example, we predict a 4-year-old animal to be adopted in 0.789(5) + 2.309 = 6.254weeks.
-That's the y-value when x = 5 for a point that falls exactly on the regression line. - 4.
-We also see the r-value is +0.448. - The sign ispositive, consistent with the fact that the scatter plot point cloud and line of best fit both slope upward. - The fact that the r-value is close to 0.5 tells us that the strength is moderate. - This makes sense: the scatter plot points are somewhere between being really tightly clustered and really loosely scattered.
+We want to be careful not to interpret this too literally, and say that a newborn animal would be adopted in ~2.3 weeks, because none of the animals in our dataset was that young.
+Still, the regression line (or line of best fit) suggests that a baby animal, whose age is close to 0, would take only about 3 weeks to be adopted.

+- By substituting an animal's age for x in the predictor function, we can make a prediction about how many weeks it will take to be adopted. - For example, we predict a 4-year-old animal to be adopted in 0.789(5) + 2.309 = 6.254 weeks.
+That's the y-value when x = 5 for a point that falls exactly on the regression line.

+(4) We also see the r-value is +0.448.

+- The sign is positive, because the scatter plot point cloud and line of best fit both slope upward. - The fact that the r-value is close to 0.5 tells us that the strength is moderate. - This makes sense: the scatter plot points are somewhere between being really tightly clustered and really loosely scattered.